Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Results

+Table~\ref{tab:statistics} summarizes the number of issues labeled as ATD candidates by each keyword extraction method under the semantic similarity threshold of 0.9.
+TF-IDF produced the largest number of candidate issues, followed by KeyBERT and CS KeyBERT.
+This indicates that keyword extraction can scale the identification process from a small refined seed set to a much larger candidate pool.

+To assess the reliability of the keyword-based labeling process, we manually reviewed 2,161 ATD{-}labeled instances sampled from the candidate pool.
+The annotation required substantial effort because each issue included both a summary and a description.
+Across the two annotators, the ATD-side validation required more than 72 hours of combined effort.
+The resulting Cohen's kappa coefficient was +0.70, indicating substantial agreement \cite{landis1977measurement}.

+Table~\ref{tab:dataset} presents the validated composition of True{-}ATD and Weak{-}ATD identified by each keyword-based method.
+When considering only True{-}ATD, the three methods correctly identified between 127 and 222 cases, corresponding to 21\%--33\% of the manually reviewed ATD-labeled samples.
+When Weak{-}ATD is included, the coverage increases substantially, ranging from 25\% to 70\%.
+This suggests that keyword-based methods are better at capturing broader architectural signals than strictly explicit ATD cases.

+These results show that keyword-based filtering is useful, but not sufficiently precise to function as a standalone ATD detection method.
+A substantial proportion of issues flagged as ATD candidates were confirmed to be ATD-related, indicating that the extracted keywords capture relevant architectural signals.
+However, the relatively high false-positive rate indicates that lexical and semantic similarity alone are not sufficient to distinguish ATD from Non{-}ATD issues with similar wording.

+To further examine false negatives, we randomly selected 384 presumed Non{-}ATD issues from each keyword-based method, resulting in a total of 1,152 Non{-}ATD samples.
+These were independently reviewed by two authors.
+Each Non{-}ATD instance required approximately 45 seconds to label, resulting in about 14 hours and 24 minutes of work per annotator.
+The issues were classified as ATD or Non{-}ATD, enabling computation of Cohen's kappa, which produced an agreement score of +0.81, indicating almost perfect agreement \cite{landis1977measurement}.

-The results show that keyword-based methods were relatively effective in correctly identifying Non-ATD issues, achieving an accuracy of approximately 83–85\%.
-Specifically, CS KeyBERT correctly identified 319 (83\%) of Non-ATD samples, while KeyBERT and TF-IDF achieved slightly higher accuracy, correctly classifying 328 (85\%) and 326 (85\%) items, respectively.
-These findings highlight that keyword-based filtering approaches are cost-effective for data reduction and particularly useful for excluding clearly irrelevant issues, especially when ATD indicators are explicit and align well with the extracted keyword patterns.
+The Non{-}ATD validation results show that keyword-based methods were relatively effective at excluding clearly irrelevant issues, with approximately 83\%--85\% of sampled Non{-}ATD issues being correctly classified.
+Specifically, CS KeyBERT correctly identified 319 (83\%) of Non{-}ATD samples, while KeyBERT and TF-IDF correctly classified 328 (85\%) and 326 (85\%) items, respectively.
+This indicates that keyword-based filtering is cost-effective for reducing the search space, especially when ATD indicators are explicit and align well with the extracted keyword patterns.

-However, the remaining 15-17\% of misclassified cases, identified as false negatives, indicate that some ATD instances may still be embedded implicitly within the issue descriptions, eluding detection by keyword-based techniques alone.
-Nevertheless, these keyword-based methods remain useful for filtering out true negatives, effectively reducing the volume of clearly irrelevant data before applying more sophisticated detection approaches.
+At the same time, the remaining 15\%--17\% false negatives indicate that some ATD instances are expressed too implicitly or contextually to be captured through keyword matching alone.
+Taken together, the ATD-side and Non{-}ATD{-}side validation results indicate that keyword-based filtering is most effective as a triage mechanism for large-scale dataset construction rather than as a final classifier.